Hate crime: Psychological effects

-Hate crimes can have significant and wide-ranging psychological consequences, not only for their direct victims but for others as well.
+Hate crimes can have significant and wide-ranging psychological consequences, not only for their direct victims but for others of the group as well.
+Moreover, victims of hate crimes often experience a sense of victimization that goes beyond the initial crime, creating a heightened sense of vulnerability towards future victimization.
+In many ways, hate crime victimization can be a reminder to victims of their marginalized status in society, and for immigrants or refugees, may also serve to make them relive the violence that drove them to seek refuge in another country.
 A 1999 U.S. study of lesbian and gay victims of violent hate crimes documented that they experienced higher levels of psychological distress, including symptoms of depression and anxiety, than lesbian and gay victims of comparable crimes which were not motivated by antigay bias.
-A manual issued by the Attorney-General of the Province of Ontario in Canada lists the following consequences:
+A manual issued by the Attorney-General of the province of Ontario in Canada lists the following consequences: